- Junior Fire Marshal Program

 Carbon Monoxide detectors

 Beginning July 1, 2011, all existing single family homes are to be equipped with a CO detector.
 All multi-family homes (apartments, condominiums) must be equipped with a CO detector beginning January 1, 2013.
-The City of Burlingame and Town of Hillsborough Building Departments will enforce these requirements.
+The Cities of Burlingame and Millbrae and Town of Hillsborough Building Departments will enforce these requirements.
 Click here for more information.

 Smoke alarms in the home can mean the difference between life and death in a fire.
 They are an important part of a home fire escape plan.
 When there is a fire, smoke will quickly spread throughout the house, making it difficult to see and breathe.
 A working smoke alarm can give sufficient warning to your family so you can get out quickly.